input-output-hk/marlowe-doc/tutorials/guides/static-analysis.md

 ---
-title: Static analysis
+title: Static analysis using Blockly
-sidebar_position: 9
+sidebar_position: 7
 ---

-# Static analysis
+# Static analysis using Blockly

 One distinctive feature of Marlowe -- probably its most distinctive feature -- is that we can analyze contracts, and deduce properties of